Compulsory purchase laws in Scotland: Exceptions to normal procedure

-Stage One - Identifying and Surveying Land
+Stage one - Identifying and surveying land

 The acquiring authority should seek to listen to the people affected at every stage of the process.
 Scottish Government recommends that the acquiring authority should consider appointing a specified case manager to whom people have direct, easy and face to face access.

-if no voluntary agreement is reached, the Acquiring Authority can identify land it wishes to compulsory purchase under powers given to it by statute, see above.
+if no voluntary agreement is reached, the acquiring authority can identify land it wishes to compulsory purchase under powers given to it by statute, see above.
 Ultimate permission for the purchase is given by authorisation by the confirming authority, usually the Scottish Ministers (or the UK Government if undertaken by an authority under reserved powers).
-Thus, Acquiring Authorities cannot unilaterally utilise their compulsory purchase powers.
+Thus, acquiring authorities cannot unilaterally utilise their compulsory purchase powers.
 However, where land has been identified for compulsory purchase, under the Lands Clauses Consolidation (Scotland) Act 1845, the acquiring authority has a power to enter the land for purposes of surveying, probing or boring.
 However, the acquiring authority must give at least 3 days, but not more than 14 days, notice to the current owner of the land.

-Stage Two - Drafting of Compulsory Purchase Order
+Stage two - Drafting of compulsory purchase order

-In order to create a compulsory transfer of ownership to the acquiring authority, the acquiring authority must prepare a prescribed legal document known as a Compulsory Purchase Order often shortened to CPO.
-The Compulsory Purchase Order (CPO) must be in a manner prescribed under The Compulsory Purchase of Land (Scotland) Regulations 2003.
+In order to create a compulsory transfer of ownership to the acquiring authority, the acquiring authority must prepare a prescribed legal document known as a compulsory purchase order often shortened to 'CPO'.
+The compulsory purchase order must be in a manner prescribed under the Compulsory Purchase of Land (Scotland) Regulations 2003 (SSI 2003/446).
 The CPO must include a map, or a reference to a map, in order to delineate the land sought.
 The CPO must then be submitted for confirmation by the Scottish Ministers (for devolved acquiring authorities) or relevant UK Government minister (reserved acquiring authorities).

-Public Advertisement
+Public advertisement

-Once the Compulsory Purchase Order has been drafted, the acquiring authority must place a notice in at least one or more local newspapers for a period of two successive weeks to allow residents to have sufficient notice of the compulsory purchase plans.
+Once the compulsory purchase order has been drafted, the acquiring authority must place a notice in at least one or more local newspapers for a period of two successive weeks to allow residents to have sufficient notice of the compulsory purchase plans.
 The notice must inform the newspaper reader expressly the following: